 - Temporary injury: 59.2 percent.

 If you or a loved one has suffered from a surgical error caused by a medical professional, please reach out to us today.
 We offer a free initial consultation to those who have been injured needlessly by a medical professional.
-If necessary, we’ll obtain your medical records and conduct the review necessary to determine whether or not we can help you.
+If necessary, we will obtain your medical records and conduct the review necessary to determine whether or not we can help you.
 Call our Denver medical malpractice attorneys today at 303-792-5595 or fill out our FREE Case Evaluation form right away.

 Sometimes a piece of medical equipment, such as a tube, sponge, or surgical needle, is left behind in a patient’s body after surgery.
 When a surgeon or medical professional leaves behind retained foreign bodies, also called retained surgical items, the patient is at increased risk for infection, illness, organ damage, and even death.
 Although medical professionals usually take great pains to eliminate the risk of retained foreign bodies, these safety measures can easily go overlooked, especially during emergency situations.